How can we help with your project?

 Is eXtremeDB for HPC a new product?

 McObject launched the eXtremeDB product in 2001.
 The initial product, a highly efficient in-memory database system with a C/C++ language interface, targeted embedded systems such as telecom and networking equipment, industrial control, aerospace, defense and consumer electronics.
-Since that introduction, eXtremeDB has gained features including optional persistent storage, high availability and clustering sub-systems, 64-bit support, new programming interfaces, and much more. eXtremeDB is used by hundreds of companies and deployed over 28 million run-time applications and devices.
+Since that introduction, eXtremeDB has gained features including optional persistent storage, high availability and clustering sub-systems, 64-bit support, new programming interfaces, and much more. eXtremeDB is used by hundreds of companies and deployed over 30 million run-time applications and devices.
 These customers include many financial technology providers who, over the years, identified eXtremeDB as their ideal solution while researching high performance database systems.
 With feedback from these users – and from our own research identifying the significant challenges in handling market data – McObject developed eXtremeDB for HPC (formerly Financial Edition).
-It incorporates all capabilities and editions in the existing eXtremeDB product family, and adds features such as the columnar data handling and vector-based statistical functions discussed above.
+It incorporates all capabilities and modules in the existing eXtremeDB product family, and adds features such as the columnar data handling and vector-based statistical functions discussed above.

 Is eXtremeDB an in-memory database system (IMDS)?